 Robbie’s pathway post-SEDA has been an interesting one.
 He was a Fan Engagement Officer at the Melbourne Stars and a Game Development Officer at AFL Victoria, before he headed off to teach English in Thailand for six weeks.
 He is now back home studying a Bachelor of Sports Science (Business) at Deakin University and once finished, he hopes to do some more travelling and work within the AFL or Cricket industry.

-While in the Building and Trade program, Jaryd gained confidence in himself and was given the necessary skills which enabled him move on from SEDA to a carpentry apprenticeship.
+While in the Building and Trade program, Jaryd gained confidence in himself and was given the necessary skills which enabled him to move on from SEDA to a carpentry apprenticeship.
 He is really enjoying his work and really felt his time in the program was what helped him get the job.